XDC-Community/docs/how-to/truffle-example.md

 ## ⚒ Configuring XDC Mainnet and Apothem Testnet on Truffle

 In order to get started deploying new contracts on XDC Mainnet and/or Apothem, we need to install two new dependencies that will be used in the `truffle-config.js` file.
 These dependencies are `@truffle/hdwallet-provider` and `dotenv`.
-First choose your preferred package manager, in this example we are using `yarn` but you can also use `npm`.
+First choose your preferred package manager.
+In this example we are using `yarn` but you can also use `npm`.

  If you never used `yarn` before, you might need to install it first. ‼️You can skip this step if you already have yarn installed‼️.